ctripcorp/SQLlin/sqllin-dsl/doc/getting-start.md

 )
 ```

-Your DBEntity's property names should same with the database table's column names.
-The DBEntity cannot have properties with names different from all
+Your database entity's property names should same with the database table's column names.
+The database entity cannot have properties with names different from all
 column names in the table.
-But the count of your DBEntity's properties can less than the count of columns.
+But the count of your database entity's properties can less than the count of columns.

 The `@DBRow`'s param `tableName` represents the table name in Database, please ensure pass
 the correct value.
 If you don't pass the parameter manually, _sqllin-processor_ will use the class